 Founded in 1882, the university is located 18 minutes outside the vibrant and welcoming port city of Yokohama, and less than an hour away from Tokyo via public transport.

 More information on YCU exchange programmes can be found here.

 Programmes of study

-YCU offers a range of programmes taught in English including Accounting & Finance, Business, Economics, International Relations, English Literature and Psychology.
+YCU offers a range of programmes taught in English including Accounting & Finance, Business, Economics, History, Politics, International Relations, English Literature and Psychology.
 Furthermore, incoming exchange students are encouraged to study Japanese language, which is offered from beginner – to advanced level.